chuangli94/spark/README.md

 # spark
-Interest and Image Based dating using Geolocation
+<b>Interest and Image Based dating using Geolocation</b>

+- Matches users based on geolocation, interests, and personality

+- Analyzes user uploaded images and integrates Facebook API to categorize users

+- Uses Neo4j to store user relationships and MongoDB to store image queues

 To get the project from github: